 There remained many memories, stories and emotions for her to process and make sense of it all.
 I was very moved.
 My thoughts turned to all the bereaved individuals and their prolonged grief, unable to say goodbye nor participate in normal rituals.

-Saturdays from 1pm at 56a Mitcham Road, Croydon, CR0 3RG
+Saturdays from 1pm to 4pm at 56a Mitcham Road, Croydon, CR0 3RG